 Optical Glass: Cold Working and Lamination with Visiting Artist Pavel Novak

-Using solid blocks of optical glass, students will experiment with many aspects of coldworking to take the glass from a raw form to an optically polished masterpiece!
-Students will complete 2 pieces.
+Students will be supplied with solid blocks of optical glass, and will experiment with many aspects of coldworking to take the glass from it’s raw form to an optically polished masterpiece!

 Using diamond saws, silicon carbide grit, diamond wheels, polishing wheels, rociprolap, vertical lathes, sandblasting and methods of hand working, students will learn new ways to perfect their coldworking skills.